 More customer stories

-- One customer had a requirement to prepend a banner page to all their documents prior to importing into DocuWare.
-The banner page was to include the document name, the ID of the user who printed, it, when it was printed, etc. RPM has this kind of capability built in, so the customer could satisfy a regulatory requirement without expensive programming.
+- One customer was required to prepend a banner page to all their documents before importing them into DocuWare.
+The banner page was to include the document name, the ID of the user who printed, it, when it was printed, etc. RPM has this kind of capability built in, so the customer can satisfy a regulatory requirement without expensive programming.

-- As mentioned above, RPM can process print streams native to other systems such as UNIX and IBM midrange systems, clean the data up, and print directly to the DocuWare Windows print driver.
+- As mentioned, RPM can process print streams native to other systems such as UNIX and IBM midrange systems, clean the data up, and print directly to the DocuWare Windows print driver.

 - RPM can also generate a TIFF file from a PCL data stream (or PDF if you prefer) and deposit the result into a hot folder.
 The archived file name is completely customizable, and we do collision detection by default.

 - Some PCL print streams include custom fonts which do not translate as actual text data.
 In these cases, RPM can be configured to run an OCR program first, and then pass the resulting text into DocuWare.